BUGS-NYU/schedge/CONTRIBUTING.md

 ### Using the Command Line
 Use `gradle build` to build the application, then test using `java -jar .build/libs/schedge-all.jar`.
-Since `gradle build` takes a while, you should use `gradle compileKotlin compileJava` to ensure your code compiles, then run `gradle build` when you're ready to test your code.
+Since `gradle build` takes a while, you should use `gradle checkFast` to ensure your code compiles, then run `gradle build` when you're ready to test your code.

 ## Code organization
 - `models` contains class definitions for modeling data